Intramuscular Stimulation (IMS)

-We can offer acupuncture and IMS with a specific focus on intramuscular stimulation and rehab.
+We can offer IMS with a specific focus on intramuscular stimulation and rehab.
 Ask us if IMS might be a good choice for you!

 How many treatments will I need?

 The number of treatments needed differs from person to person.
 For complex or long-standing conditions, one or two treatments a week for several months may be recommended.
 For acute problems, usually fewer visits are required, and for health maintenance, four sessions a year may be all that is necessary.

 Are there any side effects to the treatment?

 Usually not.
 Occasionally, the original symptoms worsen for a few days, or other general changes in appetite, sleep, bowel or urination patterns, or emotional state may be triggered.
 These should not cause concern, as they are simply indications that the IMS is starting to work.

 What are the needles like?
 Do they hurt?

 People experience IMS needling differently.
 Most patients feel only minimal pain as the needles are inserted; some feel no pain at all.
 Once the needles are in place, there is no pain felt.
 Acupuncture needles are very thin and solid and are made from stainless steel.
 The point is smooth (not hollow with cutting edges like a hypodermic needle) and insertion through the skin is not as painful as injections or blood sampling.
 The risk of bruising and skin irritation is less than when using a hollow needle.
 Because only disposable needles are used, there is no risk of infection from the treatments.

 Is IMS covered by health insurance plans?